Convex-Dev/design/docs/products/convex-cli/index.md

 java -jar convex.jar <arguments>
 ```

-It is usually more conveninet to have a script, alias or batch file which executes the Java command.
+It is usually more convenient to have a script, alias or batch file which executes the Java command.
 This means that you can simply type `convex ....` from any directory to access the CLI.
 The remainder of this document assumes you are using such a script.

 ### Windows